 Some of these challenges relate to the complexity of the development and delivery process for units of competency.
-They are established at a national level in a National Training Package, and delivered by both private and public registered training organisations (RTOs).
+Units of competency are established at a national level in a National Training Package, and delivered by both private and public registered training organisations (RTOs).
 Development of the National Training Package for plumbing, which includes gasfitting, involves a range of national and state actors from the training sector, industry, government and state regulators of gas, gasfitting and training.
 Complicating the process further is the yet to be established hydrogen industry which will create the demand for skilled services.
-Given the VET sector is designed to respond to deliver skills based on market needs, this poses a challenge for the emerging hydrogen industry.
+Given the VET sector is designed to respond to deliver training based on market needs, this poses a challenge for the emerging hydrogen industry.
 Developing initial and ongoing training for hydrogen, therefore, differs significantly from the usual factors that prompt updates to National Training packages or even professional development programs run by industry associations and regulators.
-Leadership, planning and coordination at a macro level to encourage the development of the hydrogen industry was noted by all stakeholders as critical to avoid a 'skills lag' and ensure that all stakeholders and aspects of industry development, such as standards and appliance development, work in unison.
+Leadership, planning and coordination at a macro level to encourage the development of the hydrogen industry was noted by stakeholders as critical to avoid a 'skills lag' and ensure that all stakeholders and aspects of industry development, such as appliance and installation standards and appliance development, work in unison.

-Furthermore, the diversity of RTO types (such as public, private and industry based) and differing access to resources has implications for the readiness of different RTOs to delivery hydrogen training.
-Several interviewees reported that demand exceeds the supply of specialist training in gasfitting servicing.
-Introduction of hydrogen may create a similar situation with regards to demand for hydrogen training.
-Manufacturers and regulators play a role in supporting the readiness of the sector, for example, providing access to emerging technologies for training purposes and to upskill trainers in hydrogen.
+Furthermore, the diversity of RTO types (such as public, private and industry based) and their access to resources and training delivery approaches has implications for the readiness of different RTOs to deliver hydrogen training and the associated quality of training that may be provided.
+Several interviewees reported that demand exceeds the supply of specialist training in gasfitting servicing in Victoria.
+The introduction of hydrogen may create a similar situation with regards to demand for hydrogen training.
+Manufacturers and regulators play a role in supporting the training sector, for example, providing access to emerging technologies for training purposes and to upskill trainers in hydrogen.
 Inclusion of hydrogen in the National Training Package for plumbing will require consideration of the preparedness of different RTOs to deliver training and the support needed from industry and government to upskill trainers, provide facilities and appliances for training.